Graph Fairing Convolutional Networks for Anomaly Detection: Abstract

 \section{Abstract}

 Graph convolution is a fundamental building block for many deep neural networks on graph-structured data.
 In this paper, we introduce a simple, yet very effective graph convolutional network with skip connections for semi-supervised anomaly detection.
-The proposed multi-layer network architecture is theoretically motivated by the concept of implicit fairing in geometry processing, and comprises a graph convolution module for aggregating information from immediate node neighbors and a skip connection module for combining layer-wise neighborhood representations.
+The proposed layerwise propagation rule of our model is theoretically motivated by the concept of implicit fairing in geometry processing, and comprises a graph convolution module for aggregating information from immediate node neighbors and a skip connection module for combining layer-wise neighborhood representations.
+This propagation rule is derived from the iterative solution of the implicit fairing equation via the Jacobi method.
 In addition to capturing information from distant graph nodes through skip connections between the network's layers, our approach exploits both the graph structure and node features for learning discriminative node representations.
+These skip connections are integrated by design in our proposed network architecture.
 The effectiveness of our model is demonstrated through extensive experiments on five benchmark datasets, achieving better or comparable anomaly detection results against strong baseline methods.
+We also demonstrate through an ablation study that skip connection helps improve the model performance.